rintoj/callout/README.md

 **Returns**: `Callout`, Returns 'this' to enable method chaining

+### getAllowedLocations()

+Get allowed locations.

+**Returns**: `Array`, Array of locations that are allowed

 ### setAllowedLocations(allowedLocations)

 Set the allowed locations for the callout.
 This is the final list of locations allowed for callout.
-Any value outside this list used preferred location will be ignored.
+Any value outside this list, if used in preferred locations, will be ignored.

 **Parameters**